SSO with Google Workspace

 • Name: Firezone OAuth Client

-• Authorized redirect URIs: Click ADD URI, and enter the two redirect URIs shown on the Google Workspace identity provider setup screen in your Firezone admin dashboard (Settings -> Identity Providers -> Add Identity Provider -> Google Workspace -> Configure).
+• Authorized redirect URIs: Click ADD URI, and enter the two redirect URIs shown on the Google Workspace identity provider setup screen in your Firezone admin portal (Settings -> Identity Providers -> Add Identity Provider -> Google Workspace -> Configure).

 Web application credentials